niharraju4/Large_Language_models_Compute/README.md

 Parameters are basically the memories and the knowledge that the machine learned from the model training. </br>
 Parameters define the skill of a model in solving a problem, such as predicting text.

+--

+pre-trained and fine-tuned

+which mean to pre-train a Large Language Model for a general purpose with a large dataset, and then fine-tune it for specific aims with a much smaller dataset

 ---
 3. Describe LLM use cases